-Large upright plants produce round-oval tubers with yellow-buff skin and delicious light yellow flesh.
+Large, upright plants produce round-oval tubers with yellow-buff skin and delicious, light-yellow flesh.
 Suitable for any cooking style and stores well.
-Resistant to PVA; moderately resistant to leaf roll.
+Resistant to Potato Virus A; moderately resistant to leaf roll.
+Susceptible to hollow heart which can be avoided with consistent soil moisture.
+Organic tubers are also available.

 Out Of Stock